suthapai/jenkins-docker-Project1/README.md

 #errors while writing script and running build:

-forgot to change branch from master to main as our code is in main branch. jenkins jon name should be in lowercase.
+1.forgot to change branch from master to main as our code is in main branch.
+2.jenkins jon name should be in lowercase.
+3.dial unix /var/run/docker.sock: connect: permission denied
+  -solution: chmod 777 /var/run/docker.sock on jenkins server